vibewell25/vibewell/docs/docs/guides/rate-limiting.md

-# Rate Limiting in Vibewell
+# Rate Limiting in VibeWell

-This document outlines the rate limiting system implemented in the Vibewell application, which provides protection against abuse, brute force attacks, and denial of service attempts.
+This document outlines the rate limiting system implemented in the VibeWell application, which provides protection against abuse, brute force attacks, and denial of service attempts.

 ## Table of Contents